Emergency help is available if you or someone you know is in immediate crisis:

 If you or someone you know needs to speak with a University Counseling Center professional immediately:

 If you or someone you know needs to speak with a professional counselor immediately, the University Counseling Center offers Urgent Care Counseling during the summer and academic year.
 Students may call the UCC at (615) 322-2571 to speak with a clinician.
 If you are calling after hours, you will be transferred to an answering service with mental health providers on call.

 Students should go to the Vanderbilt Psychiatric Hospital (M-F, 8am - 11pm and Sat-Sun, 8am - 8pm) or to the VUMC ER for acute assessment and support if UCC Urgent Care Counseling hours are closed and it is an emergency.

 If you or someone you know would like to speak by phone or text with a trained urgent care professional, there are nation-wide services available:

 Text HOME to the Crisis Text Line at 741741 to communicate with a trained crisis counselor, from anywhere in the United States, anytime, about any type of crisis

 - Students of color can also text STEVE to the Crisis Text Line at 741741 to speak with an urgent care counselor dedicated to supporting the mental health and emotional wellbeing of students of color.

 - Call the National Suicide Prevention Lifeline at 1-800-273-8255.

 New appointments for UCC services, including for therapy and medication management, are managed through the Office of Student Care Coordination (OSCC), located in Rand Hall, Suite 305.
 After completion of an intake form, the Care Coordinators at the OSCC will assess a student’s needs in an in-person or telephone meeting and connect them to the most appropriate resources (including the University Counseling Center) to meet those needs.

-If you are a new client or have not seen a UCC provider in the past six months, use the button below to schedule an appointment with the Office of Student Care Coordination, located in Rand Hall, Suite 305.
+If you are a new client or have not seen a UCC provider in the past twelve months, use the button below to schedule an appointment with the Office of Student Care Coordination, located in Rand Hall, Suite 305.